Have you ever tried to visit a web page that took longer than five seconds to load so you've abandoned ship?

 It's not all about how large the files are; it's also important to know how many files your website is loading at once.

 These are known as ‘http requests’ and if you are trying to load multiple files from multiple places, you are going to slow down your site.

 Here’s how it works: your website lives on a server and when a user types in your url (or web address) that user's computer is asking your server for the files over the internet.
 But, if it has a lot of stuff to ask for, it’ll have a lot to load which will only increase how long your visitor has to wait.

 If you are using third party resources – for instance, embedded YouTube videos or an API – your visitor will have to wait for these to load too.
 So, if you have a web page that loads text from your server, images from another server, and YouTube videos as well, it would have to go to three individual servers to load your website content – which could be slow.

 To resolve this it’s best to load as much as you can from your own server and reduce the number of files by merging them together by using dedicated plugins.
 Need help with this?
 Get in touch with the FINALLY developer team.

 Ok great, but how do I know if my website is slow?

 You can find out your web page speed by going to Google's PageSpeedInsights and entering a web page address.
 There you’ll be able to see your speed score for mobile and desktop (you can switch between the two on the top left).
 Plus it will give you insights on how it can be improved and examples of how to optimise your files, such as below:

 Additionally you can use Experte to bulk test your whole website!

-In summary: why is my website slow?
+In summary: why are my web pages slow?